jersou/clite-parser/README.md

 **CliteParser generate CLI from a class**, each method generate a "command", each field generate an "option" :

-For Node and Deno (prefer ts import for deno):

 ```typescript
 // for Node usage:
 import { cliteRun } from "clite-parser"; // after "npm install clite-parser"